IBM/operator-collection-sdk/docs/tutorial.md

 Enter your ZosEndpoint name: wazi-sandbox
 Enter your ZosEndpoint host: api.z-stack-int.cp.fyre.ibm.com Enter your ZosEndpoint port [22]: 32281
-Enter you SSH Username for this endpoint (Press Enter to skip if the zoscb-encrypt CLI isn't installed): ibmuser Enter the path to your private SSH Key for this endpoint (Press Enter to skip if the zoscb-encrypt CLI isn't installed): ~/.ssh/id_rsa
+Enter your SSH Username for this endpoint (Press Enter to skip if the zoscb-encrypt CLI isn't installed): ibmuser Enter the path to your private SSH Key for this endpoint (Press Enter to skip if the zoscb-encrypt CLI isn't installed): ~/.ssh/id_rsa
 Enter the passphrase for the SSH Key for this endpoint (Press Enter to skip if the zoscb-encrypt CLI isn't installed):
 ```